python/cpython/Doc/library/io.rst

 .. class:: BufferedReader(raw[, buffer_size])

-   A buffer for a readable, sequential :class:`BaseRawIO` object.
+   A buffer for a readable, sequential :class:`RawIOBase` object.
 It inherits :class:`BufferedIOBase`.

    The constructor creates a :class:`BufferedReader` for the given readable